JUCMNAV/TURNtoURN/README.md

 * Verify functionality (first priority)
 	* Look at all uses of -> including and -> union to see if they are behaving correctly
 		* Look to see if any other places should have -> including or -> union called instead of simple assignments
+		* I may have been wrong with regards to this behavior; I need to revisit this later.
 	* Make sure all typings are correct; I'm worried that sometimes we pass in a sequence to a method that takes in a single value as an argument (e.g., collectRegularEnds)
 	* Go over all matched rules to make sure assignments are from Urn object to Urn object (i.e., that resolveTemps are used where appropriate)
 	* Make sure that no issues are occurring because tUCMmap is only updated in UCMmap2UCMmap; this seems highly likely to cause issues with tUCMmap.getNode() calls